Skip to content

 :param q_seed: optional length-:attr:`dof` seed.
 When provided,

-returned solutions are sorted by wrap-to-pi distance from
+returned solutions are sorted by distance from ``q_seed``

 :param respect_limits: when ``True`` (default), solutions outside